mb0/xelf-go/lit/README.md

  * `Prx` for mutable proxy values

 We have three ways to parse an `Ast` to a value implementations:
- * `ParseVal`  returns generic values that may be immutable
+ * `ParseVal`  returns generic values, using immutable values for primitive literals
- * `ParseMut`  returns generic and registered mutable values
+ * `ParseMut`  returns generic mutable values
- * `Mut.Parse` parses into a mutable proxy value provided by the user.
+ * `Mut.Parse` parses into a mutable value provided by the user.
-    The value parse method can be optimize and allows user defined values.
+    The parse method can be optimize and allows user defined values.

 There are other some helper methods:
  * `Read`, `ReadInto`, `ReadIntoMut` to read from a named reader